These are Sapporo's defining must-explore locations.

 Discover unique spots often less crowded by tourists.

-Experience Sapporo like a local at this group of hidden gems.
+Experience Sapporo like a local at these hidden gems.

 Explore areas beyond Sapporo for regional immersion.